scalatra/scalatra-website/guides/formats/commands.md

 First, we need to write a class to carry around our custom validations.

-Second, we need to [pimp](http://www.artima.com/weblogs/viewpost.jsp?thread=179766) Scalatra's FieldDescriptor class so that it's got access to our new validation.
+Second, we [implicitly extend](http://www.artima.com/pins1ed/implicit-conversions-and-parameters.html#21.1) Scalatra's FieldDescriptor class so that it's got access to our new validation.
 Let's see this in action.

 We'll need to decide what kind of validation to make.
 Since all-lower-case